f-guitart/datamining/README.md

 ## Introduction
 This repository contains most of the contents of the [University of Lleida MEINF](http://www.masterinformatica.udl.cat/en/index.html) [Datamining Course](http://guiadocent.udl.cat/pdf/en/103089-1920) (Fall 2019).
 The rest of the materials will be uploaded to the  [Virtual Campus](cv.udl.cat).

-For the course developement this repository will be updated and also reviewed for possible changes.
+For the course development this repository will be updated and also reviewed for possible changes.

 ## Contents
 The contents are divided into two kind of sessions: laboratories and sessions.
 Laboratories are thought as "tutorials" where we will learn how to install/develop/run certain pieces of code or software.
 However, sessions are more theoretical whilst the hands-on spirit is mantained.